Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: A toy illustration with interacting agents

 Thus in a time $\Delta t$ we obtain a change in the quantity of goods, where $K = \frac{\Delta t}{N(\alpha+\eta)} \sum_i K_i$. $\Delta G$ is positive, zero or negative according as $\mu$ is less than, equal to, or greater than

-The change in the amount of money is $\Delta M = -\mu \Delta G$.
+The change in the amount of money is $\Delta M = -\mu\, \Delta G$.
 So we see that with equality iff $\mu = \mu_c$.
 This is precisely the condition $\Delta S\ge 0$ for infinitesimal changes in

-Thus we deduce that (up to an affine transformation) the entropy of the toy economy is this function $S$.
-The factors of $N$ are included to make the entropy scale correctly with $N$.
+The factors of $N$ have been included to make this function scale correctly with $N$, and by chance, the logarithm makes it additive.
+Thus we deduce that (up to an orientation-preserving affine transformation) the entropy of the toy economy is this function $S$.